 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), ACSI was founded and incorporated in Tennessee in 1988, and is currently headquartered in Nashville.
-The BBB established its profile page in 1990.
-Buzzfile estimates ACSI’s annual revenue at $18 million and the size of its staff at 198 people.
+They’re legit.
+According to the Better Business Bureau (BBB), Automated Collection Services, Inc. is a legitimate collection agency, founded and incorporated in Tennessee in 1988, and is currently headquartered in Nashville.
+The BBB established its profile page for ACSI in 1990.
+Buzzfile estimates Automated Collection Services’ annual revenue at $18 million and the size of its staff at 198 people.

 ACSI’s mission is to “invest in its commitment, culture, leadership, sponsorship, and participation for the purpose of providing our clients with the benefits of superior performance, a collaborative and productive relationship, and real-world accomplishments that matter to our clients and their success.”
 Originally an Accounts Receivables Management (ARM) company servicing local retailers, ACSI soon began offering its services to healthcare providers.
 Success in healthcare collection led to clients in higher education and eventually government and financial markets.
 ACSI transitioned from small business to large business during the early 2000s.

 Who does Automated Collection Services ACSI collect for?

 Currently, ACSI offers full-service third-party collections for education; state and municipal government; large and small healthcare providers; and private finance including financial institutions, debt buyers, and retailers.
 ACSI’s education division includes repayment, consolidation, and rehabilitation programs as well as cohort management and administrative wage garnishment for federal, institutional, and private student debt.
 Their healthcare division addresses self-pay, managed healthcare reimbursement, and third-party billing follow-up.